 Rugby World Cup Scavenger Hunt Puzzle Poster

-Your students will love learning about Japan with our Japan Country Study Scavenger Hunt.
-Your students will learn about the history, food, culture, economy, politics, sport, geography, and natural features of Japan… and more!
-The complete puzzle makes a Japanese flag design – this will look great on your classroom wall.
+Your students will love learning about France with our France Country Study Scavenger Hunt.
+Your students will learn about the history, food, culture, economy, politics, sport, geography, and natural features of France… and more!
+Rhis will look great on your classroom wall.
+France is the host of two exciting tournaments coming up: the 2023 Rugby World Cup and the 2024 Summer Olympics.
 Click here to learn more about this resource.